LyudmilaKostanyan/Priority-Inversion/README.md

 * **Reproduce the Mars Pathfinder bug:**
   The simulation creates a scenario where a low-priority thread acquires a shared resource (mutex), a high-priority thread needs this resource for critical work, and a CPU-intensive medium-priority thread keeps the CPU busy.
 The medium thread prevents the low-priority thread from running, so the high-priority thread is starved—just like the real Mars Pathfinder case.
 * **See the effect of CPU affinity:**
-  Running all threads on a single CPU core makes the inversion effect much more severe.
-On Linux, use `taskset -c 0 ./main ...` to force this.
-On Windows (locally, not in CI), use `start /wait /affinity 1 ...`.
-This setup maximizes contention from the medium thread and often results in a near-deadlock without priority inheritance.
+  Running all threads on a single CPU core makes the inversion effect much more severe and brings your desktop simulation as close as possible to the real Mars Pathfinder bug.
+On Linux, use taskset -c 0 ./main ... to force this.
+On Windows (locally, not in CI), use start /wait /affinity 1 ....
+Why is this important?
+On a typical modern desktop or laptop with multiple CPU cores, even if one thread is busy, the operating system’s scheduler can run other threads on other cores.
+This means that, even in the presence of a buggy priority inversion scenario, the low-priority thread will eventually get scheduled on a free core and release the resource, so your simulation will "finish" after a short delay rather than hanging or creating a catastrophic delay.
+However, on the real Mars Pathfinder, the hardware was a single-core, single-threaded processor (an IBM RISC 601 CPU running at 20 MHz with only 128MB RAM and very limited multitasking ability).
+Under these real-time conditions, with all tasks forced to compete for a single CPU, the priority inversion could completely prevent the high-priority task from running.
+Therefore, forcing all threads onto a single core in your simulation reproduces the real bottleneck: the medium-priority thread can "hog" the only available CPU, indefinitely delaying the low-priority thread, and thus blocking the high-priority thread from ever making progress—exactly as happened on Mars.
+This is why you should always run the simulation with CPU affinity enabled (single core), especially when testing without priority inheritance.
 * **Observe the fix:**
   With priority inheritance enabled, if the high-priority thread is blocked by the low-priority thread, the program temporarily boosts the low-priority thread’s priority.
 This allows it to preempt the medium thread and release the mutex quickly, solving the bug.
 * **Implementation details:**